digitalrightswatch/digitalrightswatch.org.au/content/blog/2020-10-30-newsletter-october-roundup.md

   - five eyes

 ---
-We’re back for another edition of our monthly Digital Rights Watch update!
-We’ve been keeping busy building out our campaigns and movement―did you notice even [our website][1] got a little makeover?
+We're back for another edition of our monthly Digital Rights Watch update!
+We've been keeping busy building out our campaigns and movement―did you notice even [our website][1] got a little makeover?

 <div class="wp-block-image">
   <figure class="aligncenter size-large is-resized"><img loading="lazy" decoding="async" src="/wp-content/uploads/2020/10/Email_headers_highres-04-1-1024x366.png" alt="" class="wp-image-7494" width="375" height="134" srcset="/wp-content/uploads/2020/10/Email_headers_highres-04-1-1024x366.png 1024w, /wp-content/uploads/2020/10/Email_headers_highres-04-1-300x107.png 300w, /wp-content/uploads/2020/10/Email_headers_highres-04-1-768x275.png 768w, /wp-content/uploads/2020/10/Email_headers_highres-04-1.png 1168w" sizes="(max-width: 375px) 100vw, 375px" /></figure>
 </div>

-**Five eyes have their eye(s) on encryption (still)**
-If you’re reading this email, you’ve likely heard of the Five Eyes.
-In case you haven’t, it’s one of the most powerful known espionage alliances in history―made up of Australia, Canada, United States, New Zealand, and the United Kingdom.
+**Five eyes have their eye(s) on encryption (still)** If you're reading this email, you've likely heard of the Five Eyes.
+In case you haven't, it's one of the most powerful known espionage alliances in history―made up of Australia, Canada, United States, New Zealand, and the United Kingdom.
 Each year, Ministers from each of the Five Eyes countries get together for a Ministerial meeting, to tackle the big challenges they think they face, and, we assume, to sit in a dark ominous room together and practice their best Dr Evil [maniacal laughter][2]?

 In all seriousness though, over the past few years there has been a consistent focus on encryption, and it is clear that the Five Eyes are still trying to undermine the digital security technologies that make us all safe online.
-We’ve put together a [short piece on our site][3] to give you the nuts and bolts of what you need to know.
+We've put together a [short piece on our site][3] to give you the nuts and bolts of what you need to know.

-**Data retention report falls short of international debate**
-The long awaited Parliamentary report reviewing Australia’s controversial data retention scheme is finally here!
-And while it does make some good recommendations, like [limiting loopholes][4] which have allowed over a hundred agencies access to metadata they should not have (!!), we’re disappointed to see it fall so short of the international debate.
+**Data retention report falls short of international debate** The long awaited Parliamentary report reviewing Australia's controversial data retention scheme is finally here!
+And while it does make some good recommendations, like [limiting loopholes][4] which have allowed over a hundred agencies access to metadata they should not have (!!), we're disappointed to see it fall so short of the international debate.
 What debate, you ask?
 Earlier this month, the [EU top court issued a strong][5] ruling against blanket data retention making several European data retention schemes illegal in the process―including the UK&#8217;s.

 For more details on our demands of the review you can head to the 2019 [submission][6] we made to the inquiry with our friends at Human Rights Law Centre (HRLC) and Access Now.
 The next question is, what will the Aus government do with the recommendations in the report?